 [Section 46 amended by No. 43 of 1994 s.
 11.]

-47. Natural person, grant of certificate of registration to
+47. Natural persons, grant of certificate of registration to

 (1) Subject to this Act, an individual natural person who applies to the Commissioner for a certificate of registration as a real estate and business sales representative and pays to the Commissioner the prescribed fee for that certificate shall be granted and may hold a certificate of registration if the Commissioner is satisfied that —